Complete Guide To Renting in Portugal and Tenants’ Rights

 For winter rentals, the Algarve offers mild weather but higher average rent, while northern Portugal provides more affordable options.
 Check the average rental price for both regions to find the best fit.

 The average rent in Portugal is often lower than in many Western European countries, though it varies.
-In expensive areas like Lisbon, the average rent can be high, whereas rural regions offer more affordable options.
+In expensive city center areas like Lisbon, the average rent can be high, whereas rural regions offer more affordable rental market options.
 On average, rent in Portugal is about a third lower than in some other European locations.